What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • It has a diuretic effect - removes excess fluid from the body.

-Stevia can be used in various drinks and desserts instead of sugar, which is important for people suffering from diabetes.
+Stevia can be used in a variety of drinks and desserts instead of sugar, which is important for people suffering from diabetes mellitus.

 Stevia is great for weight loss.
-She suppresses her appetite.
-Grass is sweet, but not high-calorie, makes up for the deficit useful substances in the body during the diet.
+It suppresses appetite.
+The grass is sweet, but not high in calories, replenishes the deficiency useful substances in the body during a diet.

 The plant eliminates inflammatory processes.
-Stevia improves bowel function, relieves it of accumulated toxins and toxins.
+Stevia improves intestinal function, rids it of accumulated waste and toxins.

 However, the herb also has contraindications.
-Despite the healing properties of the culture, it is not allowed to consume it in excessive quantities so as not to harm the body.
+Despite the healing properties of the culture, it is not allowed to be consumed in excessive quantities so as not to harm the body.

 It is forbidden to consume milk and stevia at the same time - such a combination can lead to diarrhea.

-With individual poor tolerance to the product, it is not recommended to take stevia leaves, tablets and other products based on it - this can cause an allergic reaction.
-If there are hormonal disorders, blood pathologies and disorders in the gastrointestinal tract, taking the plant can only aggravate the situation.
+If you have an individual poor tolerance to the product, it is not recommended to take stevia leaves, tablets and other products based on it - this can cause an allergic reaction.
+If there are hormonal imbalances, blood pathologies and disturbances in the gastrointestinal tract, taking the plant can only aggravate the situation.

 Dosage forms

-Dry extract of stevia is obtained by an industrial method.
-It contains the sweet compounds of the plant and is called Stevioside.
-Manufacturers do not try to preserve the entire chemical composition of the herb, so the benefits of the extract are much less than those of ordinary above-ground parts of the plant.
+Dry stevia extract is obtained industrially.
+It contains the plant's sweet compounds and is called Stevioside.
+Manufacturers do not try to preserve the entire chemical composition of the herb, so the benefits from the extract are much less than from ordinary above-ground parts of the plant.

-Stevioside, unlike sugar, does not affect tooth enamel, does not allow reproduction pathogenic bacteria.
+Stevioside, unlike sugar, does not affect tooth enamel and does not allow reproduction pathogenic bacteria.
 The component is found in many toothpastes and oral hygiene products.

-Stevia tablets can only be used internally.
+Stevia tablets can only be taken orally.
 It is usually used to sweeten hot or cold drinks.
 For disposable 1-2 tablets are enough.
 The daily dosage is 8 capsules.
-The tool can be purchased at pharmacies.
+The product can be purchased in pharmacies.

-Stevia-based preparations are considered a natural biologically active additive.
+Stevia-based preparations are considered a natural dietary supplement.
 One tablet contains about 140 mg of extract.

-As a source of flavonoids, inulin, amino acids, Stevia-plus can be used.
+Stevia-plus can be used as a source of flavonoids, inulin, and amino acids.
 The drug is sold in tablet form.
 In addition to steviosides, which are present in honey grass, the drug contains licorice extract and ascorbic acid.

 Stevia is also used to make syrup as a sugar substitute.